rgouveia-redhat/ocp-libvirt-upi/docs/README.md

   - HA Proxy
 - The preparation in the bastion for the installation:
   - Red Hat Core OS PXE boot files
-  - OpenShift clientes: openshift-install, oc, opm
+  - OpenShift clients: openshift-install, oc, opm
   - Secure registry mirror
   - Populate the registry mirror
   - Assemble the install-config.yaml